feraswap/feraswap-subgraph/README.md

 # FeraSwap Subgraph

-Aims to deliver analytics & historical data for SushiSwap.
+Aims to deliver analytics & historical data for FeraSwap.
 Still a work in progress.
 Feel free to contribute!

 The Graph exposes a GraphQL endpoint to query the events and entities within the FeraSwap ecosytem.